The Town has bylaws to keep our neighbourhoods safe, healthy and respectful.

 Vacant Buildings

-Vacating a building in Yarmouth isn't as simple as just boarding up the doors and windows.
-As a property owner, you're responsible for following a set of guidelines to ensure said property adheres to certain safety and aesthetic standards.
+As a property owner, you're responsible for following a set of guidelines to ensure your property adheres to certain safety and aesthetic standards.

 Fire Inspections